MitchMedeiros/walk-forward-optimization-app/README.md

 </h2>

 <ol>
-    <li>it's assumed that you already have a compatible version of Python (listed above) and ideally a new virtual environment</li>
+    <li>It is assumed that you already have a compatible version of Python (listed above) and ideally a fresh virtual environment</li>
-    <li>original TA-Lib library</li>
+    <li>C-based TA-Lib library installed</li>
-    <li>libraries in requirements.txt</li>
+    <li>The libraries in requirements.txt</li>
+    <li>(optional) A CSV file or database containing market data</li>
-    <li>mod_wsgi (only if web hosting the app)</li>
+    <li>(optional) WSGI setup if web hosting the app</li>
 </ol>

+For a barebones installation you only need to install TA-Lib, clone this repository, and run pip3 install -r requirements.txt in your python environment.
+Detailed instruction for reproducing the full web app connected to a PostgreSQL/TimescaleDB database are also provided below.

-TA-Lib requires more work than a pip install if you want to reproduce the project.
-This is because the TA-Lib Python library serves only as a compatibility layer for the original TA-Lib library which must be installed before running `pip install ta-lib`.
+The TA-Lib Python library serves only as a compatibility layer for the original TA-Lib library based in C and this must be installed before running `pip install ta-lib`.
 For Linux, I've provided the steps below.
-For Mac, a similar procedure can be followed:
+For Mac, a fairly similar procedure can be followed:
 <a href="https://medium.com/@mkstz/install-ta-lib-without-homebrew-61f57a63c06d">
     Installing TA-Lib without Homebrew
 </a>

-<h2>Ta-Lib Installation for Linux:</h2>
+<h2>Ta-Lib Installation on Linux</h2>

-Install *wget* if you don't already have it, using the appropriate
+Install wget, if not already installed, using the appropriate
 <a href="https://www.maketecheasier.com/install-software-in-various-linux-distros/">
     install command
 </a>
-for your Linux distro. **For Debian/Ubuntu:**
+for your Linux distro.\
+For Debian/Ubuntu:

 ```shell
 sudo apt-get install wget